Structures to Consider Before You Sell Your Business

 Capital Gains Versus Ordinary Income

 One important aspect to consider is the distinction between capital gains and ordinary income.
 When negotiating a sale, owners often focus solely on the headline gross number without considering the tax implications.
 This can be a costly mistake, as different types of sale proceeds can result in significant variations in tax liability.
 For instance, sale terms with long-term consulting contracts or deferred compensation may offer compensation taxed at ordinary income rates, which can be as high as 37% plus payroll taxes and state taxes.
-Bracket tax rates could be even higher in 2026 if the the 2017 Tax Cuts and Jobs Act isn’t renewed.
+Bracket tax rates could be even higher in 2026 if the 2017 Tax Cuts and Jobs Act isn’t renewed.
 On the other hand, capital gains rates can range from 0% to 23.8% at the federal level.
 The difference between ordinary income tax rates and capital gain tax rates can be profound, so any offer should be evaluated on an after-tax basis.
 Moreover, timing differences in long-term versus upfront compensation should also be adjusted to the present value when negotiating.

 In certain situations, deferred compensation agreements can be very efficient tax-wise.
 If the payments are received over time during retirement, the recipient can benefit from having those amounts being taxed in potentially lower tax brackets.
 Also, since many deferred compensation agreements are immediately vested, the FICA taxes could be due upfront based on the present value of the future deferred compensation payments.
 While that may sound disadvantageous, the business owner is likely already hitting the maximum taxable income for Social Security ($168,600 in 2024) so they could avoid future Social Security taxes of 12.4% by being liable for them upfront.
 Of note, is that sometimes the buyer of the business won’t prefer deferred compensation arrangements given that it creates a liability on their balance sheet, which could be unfavorable with lenders.